agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_boundaries.md

 ### How was the dataset created?

 UGRC created this dataset by digitizing points on top of high resolution aerial photography and terrain models.
-These boundaries are current as of 2016-2017 season.
 We maintain this dataset and update it as needed.

 ### How reliable and accurate is the dataset?